-The Bouvé College of Health Sciences and the Northeastern University Seattle campus are joining forces for a new virtual workshop series, First Responder Resilience and Behavioral Health.
+The Bouvé College of Health Sciences and the Northeastern University Seattle campus are joining forces again for the return of its virtual workshop series, First Responder Resilience and Behavioral Health.

-This is a three-part workshop series that will provide participants with the opportunity to learn more about the unique factors that impact behavioral health for responders, and a set of tools and strategies to manage and grow from the challenges inherent in the work.
+This three-part workshop series will provide participants with the opportunity to learn more about the unique factors that impact behavioral health for responders, and a set of tools and strategies to manage and grow from the challenges inherent in the work.

-Workshop 2: Behavioral Health Support for yourself and others when crisis happens: How to identify and effectively address signs of Burnout, Compassion Fatigue and Moral Injury and engage effective workplace-appropriate crisis intervention.
+Workshop 2 (July 19): Behavioral Health Support for yourself and others when crisis happens: How to identify and effectively address signs of Burnout, Compassion Fatigue, and Moral Injury and engage in effective workplace-appropriate crisis intervention.

 For more information, click here.